davetcoleman/baxter_cpp/README.md

  * A Baxter with dual parallel grippers, or the desire to see one in simulation
  * [ROS Hydro](http://wiki.ros.org/ROS/Installation)
  * Access to the private Rethink [sdk-examples](https://github.com/RethinkRobotics/sdk-examples) repository - we are using the baxter_interface and head_control packages from the SDK.
 Contact [Dave](davetcoleman@gmail.com) if you should have access to this.
  * Setup Github - the git@github.com urls, below, only work if you have [Setup Github](https://help.github.com/articles/set-up-git) and generated [SSH Keys for Github](https://help.github.com/articles/generating-ssh-keys).
  * Install wstool package
     ```
     sudo apt-get install python-wstool
     ```

 ## Install MoveIt From Source

-**Note:** Currently you can skip this section - the debians are still the same as of Sep 9, 2013.
+**Note:** Currently you can skip this section - the debians are still the same on version 0.5.1 as of Sep 9, 2013.

 We have chosen to freeze the version of MoveIt! we are using for the short-run to ensure compatibilty with our customizations.
-We recommend you install this in a seperate workspace to decrease built times.
+We recommend you install this in a seperate workspace (following the following insructions) to decrease built times.

 * Setup workspace, download repositories and build